 Operating Hours: 9 am-4.15 pm (December to March)

-Book your Shinhotaka Ropeway ticket in advance with this good-deal bundle that includes bus ride from Takayama or Okuhida!
+I recommend booking your Shinhotaka Ropeway ticket in advance with this good-deal bundle that includes bus ride from Takayama or Okuhida!

 7. Sign Up For Takayama Winter Nombe Festival

 This pretty town was once home to more than 50 sake breweries at one time.
-Right now, there are about 7 sake breweries left in Takayama.

 Every winter, the Takayama Winter Nombe Festival is held from January to March.